 The quadruple circuit was given a score of 5 because it is completely out of reach from the rhesus monkeys.
-The wires are completely covered in boxes and will not harm the monkeys.
+The wires are covered up completely in boxes and will not harm the monkeys in any way.
 The combined circuit was given a score of 4 because the wires should be out of reach from the monkeys, but they will not be completely covered in a box.
 The current circuit was given a score of 1 because the wires are not only uncovered, but they can also be reached by the monkeys.
-This could potentially harm both the monkey and the lab staff operating the device.
+This is a major concern as far as safety goes.

-Ease of Use-Researcher
+Ease of Use (Researcher)